 The student chooses members for the dissertation committee and completes the committee form with the required signatures.
 The form is then given to the Ph.D.
-Program Coordinator to forward to the Ph.D.
-Program Director who reviews the committee for review of expertise contribution and final approval.
+Program Coordinator to forward to the Associate Dean for Doctoral Education who reviews the committee for review of expertise contribution and final approval.
 The form is placed in the student's file.
 The dissertation director becomes the student's formal advisor.
-No changes in committee membership may occur unless a written request signed by both the student and committee member and is approved by the Ph.D.
-Program Director.
+No changes in committee membership may occur unless a written request signed by both the student and committee member and is approved by the Associate Dean for Doctoral Education.